MY OWN BEST-EVER PIZZA DOUGH

 In a bowl, mix green onions, chicken, hoisin, ginger and sambal. season with salt and pepper and set aside.

 Brush one side of dough with a little canola oil and place over low heat on a grill for about 2 minutes.
 Brush oil on the raw side and turn over.
 Top the raw pizza with the chicken mixture; then top with cheese.
 Immediately cover with a lid to help retain the heat and assist the cheese melting process.
 Bake at 375 degrees 15 minutes (longer cooking at lower temp. to be sure chicken is cooked).
 Garnish with chopped green onions.
+NOTE: Carefully watch the pizza.
+If the grill is too hot, the bottom will burn before the pizza is ready.
+If this occurs, you can place the pizza on a tray and use the oven broiler to finish the melting.

 Back up to the Menu